Dominican Republic turns away cruise ship over coronavirus fears

-SANTO DOMINGO (Reuters) - Port authorities in the Dominican Republic on Thursday turned away a cruise ship on a tour of the Caribbean and Central America over fears some passengers might have the coronavirus.
+SANTO DOMINGO, Feb 27 (Reuters) - Port authorities in the Dominican Republic on Thursday turned away a cruise ship on a tour of the Caribbean and Central America over fears some passengers might have the coronavirus.

 Health Minister Rafael Sanchez Cardenas said a medical team approached the U.K.-based Fred Olsen Cruise Lines ship and checked those who presented symptoms.
 Cardenas did not specify whether the medical team had detected cases of coronavirus.